 Harry caught him before he fell and pulled him closer with his shaking hands, embracing him gently.

 "No … please, no… Dobby… Dobby!"

 Rage and sorrow rose inside him like a tidal wave and that small, sick, gleeful part of him, which was connected to that monster standing in the doorway, was only adding fuel to the fire in his soul.
-He wanted to grab Belatrix's knife, tear his chest open, cut out that rotten piece and stuff it down Voldemort's throat!
+He wanted to grab Belatrix's knife and tear open his own chest before cutting out that rotten piece and stuffing it down Voldemort's throat.

 But he couldn't mourn for Dobby now, no matter how much he hurt.
-He had to find a way how to get them all out of here first.
+He had to find a way how to get them all to safety first.
 He was still alive and so was Ron and Hermione and if he wanted them to stay like that he had to think of something as fast as possible.

-He glanced at them briefly, yearning some reassurance, and noticed immediately that the wand which he threw Ron was far behind him as someone disarmed him.
-It meant that he had to get back to the other two which he dropped in the worst surge of pain, but he had no idea how he was going to do that since he could feel Voldemort's flaming eyes on him.
+He glanced at them briefly, yearning some reassurance, and noticed immediately that the wand which he threw after Ron was already far behind him as someone disarmed him in the meantime.
+It meant that he had to get back to the other two which he dropped during the worst surge of pain, but he had no idea how he was going to do that since he could feel Voldemort's flaming eyes on him.
 Any wrong movement and he would be dead.
 Not that it really mattered since Voldemort planned to kill him anyway.